 After spending time finding the right role for a new or existing volunteer, the first few months are crucial.
-Making sure that they are supported and can become effective in their role as quickly as possible is key to keeping them motivated and involved.
+Making sure that they're supported and can become effective in their role as quickly as possible is key to keeping them motivated and involved.

-A good way of overcoming some of these difficulties, and encouraging people to stay involved with Scouting for longer is to plan an induction period for new volunteers.
+A good way of overcoming some of these difficulties, and encouraging people to stay involved with Scouts for longer, is to plan an induction period for new volunteers.

 Welcome Pack Template

 An Adult Volunteer Welcome Pack is something useful within the broader welcome we give our volunteers.
 You can download a template pack below that you may like as a starting point.